dcefram/blog/content/notes/oh-my-poor-business-logic.md

 No one wants to be in a Perl convention, right?
 I'd rather join a Next.js Conf or a RustConf... but to appreciate and hopefully be able to make meaningful conversations with fellow attendees, I would need to have used the tech a little more than my evening dabbles.

 Another thought, job security is also at play here.
 In a world where one can be laid off in a whim, individuals would always want to stay relevant to make themselves hirable.

+# Final Thoughts

+As a team lead, this is a good reminder to me that:

+- I should be able to provide opportunities for my team to grow professionally.
+- I should be able to provide them with the right amount of challenge and support to grow.
+- I should be able to provide them with the right amount of recognition and reward for their efforts.